 Treatment Options for Achilles Tendonitis

-Dr. Verville will determine the best treatment options for your Achilles tendon based on your answers to questions during your consultation, results of your physical examination, and if necessary, imaging tests.
+Board Certified Dr. Verville will determine the optimal treatment options for your Achilles tendon based on your answers to questions during your consultation, results of your physical examination, and if necessary, imaging tests.
 While treatment will vary from person to person, Achilles Tendonitis is commonly treated by: